ccc53021/quasi-boomerang/README.md

 5. In addition, the experiments are in the directory 'experiment'.

    Run the following command to perform the experiment.
+Change the package directory if necessary.

        java route_probability_test.java